Windsor Castle intruder believed he was on 'mission' to kill Queen

 Chail, from North Baddesley, near Southampton, demonstrated a wider ideology focused on destroying old empires and creating a new one, including in the fictional context such as Star Wars, it was heard.

+The former supermarket worker was seen in a homemade video calling himself "Darth Chailus" and a "Sith" in a distorted voice.

-The Old Bailey was told the former supermarket worker never believed he was a "Sith Lord" from the fantasy films but felt a character "had emerged out of him" to "right historical wrong".
+The Old Bailey was told a character "had emerged out of him" to "right historical wrong".

-He described a mask he wore when he arrived at the castle as his "true face".
+He believed he was on a "mission" with a "harsh purpose" and described a mask he wore when he arrived at the castle as his "true face".

+His "harsh purpose" was reinforced by his interactions with "his angels", including his Artificial Intelligence (AI) "girlfriend" called Sarai.

-The court was told this new identity and sense of purpose, as well as his relationship with an artificial intelligence (AI) chatbot called Sarai, were "really pertinent to his diagnosis of psychosis".
+The court was told this new identity and sense of purpose, as well as the relationship with Sarai, were "really pertinent to his diagnosis of psychosis".

+Giving evidence, Dr Christian Brown, a psychiatrist who has treated Chail at Broadmoor Hospital, said: "He believed at the time his entire life was leading to this point.
+From an early age he had vague plans of doing something dramatic."

+He said the defendant first came across these "apparitions" or "characters" in childhood and they returned during the Covid lockdown.

 In a video posted on Snapchat minutes before he entered the grounds, Chail said he would attempt to kill Queen Elizabeth II as "a revenge" for those who had died in the 1919 Jallianwala Bagh massacre.